#1 13th Mar 2017 at 1:41 AM Last edited by Charmful : 27th Feb 2023 at 7:33 AM. Reason: fixing special characters

 “I can’t continue to work like this,” she sighed and turned to gather up the bills, shifting Lemoncake slightly to grab a stray envelope.
 Lemoncake yowled in protest.

 “Do I need to take on more hours?
 Does Fauna?
 What can we do to help?”
 Franz questioned, “I can take over running it if you need to retire.”

 “You still have two years left of school, don’t be silly.”

 “I’ll quit.
 Just…don’t sell it.
 Please,” he was nearly begging.
 He could tell his mother pitied him by the look she gave him, her usual cold crystalline eyes suddenly started shimmering with tears.
 He’d never seen her cry in his life.

 “I’m sick, Franz,” she finally said—quiet with a weary tone, “Selling the business will help pay for medical expenses.
 I’m sorry but it’s the only way to keep up the treatments.”

-Her tone indicated it was more than a just a common cold.
+Her tone indicated it was more than just a common cold.

 “Sick?”
 He repeated, but his word required an explanation.
-She must have known it for awhile for her to be having so many medical bills.
-Had she hid it from them?
+She must have known it for a while for her to be having so many medical bills.
+Had she hidden it from them?
 “For how long?”

 “It’s been a year.
 At first, I thought I could push through with sheer will but it’s getting worse so I started treatment last spring.”